skjackson11/skjackson11/README.md

 - 👋 Hi, I’m @skjackson11
-- 👀 I’m interested in Data Engineering
+- 👀 I’m interested in Software Engineering, Machine Learning, and Artificial Intelligence.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Engineering.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me skjackson@coca-cola.com